Cardinal Strike tests readiness, builds lethal Airmen

 |1

-This work, Cardinal Strike tests readiness, builds lethal Airmen [Image 9 of 9], by A1C Daisy Quevedo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cardinal Strike tests readiness, builds lethal Airmen, by SrA DeQuan Simmons, A1C Daisy Quevedo and A1C Devin Morgan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.